What Matters To Health Care Voters: 5 Voices From New Hampshire

 That personal experience leads her to conclude that private insurance isn't working.
 And she's ready for the U.S. to get rid of it.

-"Some of the therapies and doctors that our family needs to see — some insurances won't cover them, some insurances will cover half, and, you know, the co-pays are just outstanding."
+"Some of the therapies and doctors that our family needs to see — some insurances won't cover them, some insurances will cover half, and, you know, the copays are just outstanding."

-Like Sheila Morrison, Termini's number one policy issue for the 2020 election is health care.
+Like Sheila Morrison, Termini's No. 1 policy issue for the 2020 election is health care.
 She knows there are people who support expanding Medicare to cover more people but who also want to keep their insurance.

-"I just feel like it's that's coming from a real place of privilege," she says.
+"I just feel like that's coming from a real place of privilege," she says.
 "It's great that you have great insurance and you can afford it and you like what they cover.
 But there are whole communities of people who just absolutely cannot afford even the basic health care because of what the insurance costs are."

 Rob Kiefner, a retired physician, has supported the idea of Medicare for All for decades, based on his experiences as a doctor.

 "I saw people die for lack of insurance.
-I saw people forego vital medications for lack of insurance," he says.
+I saw people forgo vital medications for lack of insurance," he says.

-He points to an uninsured patient who came in to see him because he was urinating blood.
+He points to an uninsured patient who came to see him because he was urinating blood.

 "He had something going on in his urinary tract and it could have been a stone or it could have been a tumor," he recalls.
 "And the CT scan with hematuria protocol that we'd have to order, we priced it out.
 That was going to be $6,000.
 So he refused to have it."